 - AFV Set (Main only) the maximum level that you want the audio to rise to when the associated video source is taken on-air.
 To set the AFV level, move the slider to the level you want the audio to be at and click AFV Set.
 The AFV Set button turns on when the slider is at the AFV set level. - PFL turn Pre Fader Listen (PFL) on or off for this audio source.
-This is similar to solo in that it mutes all other sources, but only affects the Monitor (headphone) output.
-The Main output is not affected by PFL.
+This is similar to solo in that it mutes all other sources, but the audio source is taken before the fader where solo takes the audio after the fader.
+PFL hears the raw audio level coming into the mixer and solo hears the audio at the level the fader is set to.
 When PFL is turned on for a source a warning light flashes red on the monitor strip. - Solo mute all other audio sources but the one(s) you turn solo on for.
 This allows you to quickly isolate a source without having to mute all the other sources.
 When Solo is turned on for a source a warning light flashes red on the main strip.